KxSystems/docs-v1/docs/ref/card.md

 </div>

 !!!
-Note "Other uses of /"
+Note "Other roles of /"

     - in a session or script, preceded by a space, begins a trailing [comment](syntax/#comments)
     - in a script, followed by a newline, begins a multiline [comment](syntax/#comments)